AC Transit bus fight: Thomas Bruso

 Bruso was born in Michigan.
 In addition to the "AC Transit Fight", another video involving Thomas Bruso was uploaded to YouTube.
 He was stunned with a taser twice at the Oakland Coliseum by police on August 3, 2009, for sitting in empty seats at a ball game, questioning what he did wrong, then for failing to immediately comply with police officers who demanded he move from the empty section.
 He was charged with resisting arrest and taken to a psychiatric hospital for evaluation.

 Interviews with Bruso

 Bruso was the subject of several interviews, including one shot in San Francisco by KRON on February 19, 2010.
-Nathan Hartley Maas, a graphic designer from Portland, Oregon, produced a documentary short entitled I Am a Motherfucker, in which Bruso is interviewed about his personal background, day-to-day activity, and thoughts on his contemporary celebrity status.
+Nathan Hartley Maas, a graphic designer from Portland, Oregon, produced a documentary short titled I Am a Motherfucker, in which Bruso is interviewed about his personal background, day-to-day activity, and thoughts on his contemporary celebrity status.
 The documentary was uploaded to YouTube.